wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (d) the grounds of the appeal, which grounds shall be specified with such reasonable particularity as to give full advice to both the court and the other parties of the issues involved.

-    (5) The Secretary of the Licensing Authority shall, as soon as is practicable after receiving a copy of the notice of appeal, send a copy of the whole of the determination appealed from to the Registrar of the High Court.
+    (5) The Secretary of the Licensing Authority shall, as soon as is practicable after receiving a copy of the notice of appeal, send a copy of the whole of the determination appealed from to the Registrar of the High Court .

     Section 140(1)(a): amended, on 2 September 1996, by section 4 of the Sale of Liquor Amendment Act 1996 (1996 No 143).